 Hip Belt Sizing

-Along with our torso sizing we have corresponding hip belt sizes.
-The three hip belt sizes are Sm 26", Med 28", and Lg 30".
+We currently offer three hip belt sizes which are 26", 30" and 34".
 Each measurement is referring to the amount of padding that the belt will have.
 Each hip belt will come with enough adjustable webbing to fit up to about a 50" waist or so.